canyongbs/aidingapp/docs/features/portal-assistant-service-requests.md

 {
     "success": true,
     "request_number": "SR-2026-00542",
+    "resolved": false,
     "next_instruction": "Tell user: \"Your request number is SR-2026-00542.
-A team member will follow up to help resolve this.\""
+A team member will follow up to help resolve this.\" Do NOT suggest they provide more details - all collected information has been submitted."
 }
 ```